-- a meeting with representatives from the governors; - meetings with leadership and staff with safeguarding responsibilities; - scrutiny of available documentation; - meetings with groups of pupils, and - the opportunity for the parents, teaching and support staff to complete a confidential questionnaire.
+- a meeting with a representative from the governors; - a meeting with a senior leader with responsibility for safeguarding; - scrutiny of available safeguarding documentation; and - meetings with pupils.

 Reporting terms used by the Education and Training Inspectorate

 Quantitative terms

 In this report, proportions may be described as percentages, common fractions and in more general quantitative terms.
 Where more general terms are used, they should be interpreted as follows: